Wildlife SOS (TV series)

-Wildlife SOS is a TV show on Animal Planet, based in the UK's Wildlife Aid in Leatherhead, Surrey.
-The show has been running since 1996, produced by Simon Cowell's Wild Productions.
-The series can be found on Discovery Channel, Animal Planet, Channel 5 and DMAX.
-In 2014, the first made-for-web episodes of Wildlife SOS have started to appear on-line, made by the Wildlife Aid Foundation.
+Wildlife SOS is a British TV show which was presented by conservationist Simon Cowell.
+The show was created for Channel 5, and appeared on Animal Planet and the Discovery Channel.
+It is based in the UK's Wildlife Aid in Leatherhead, Surrey.

+In 2014, the first made-for-web episodes of Wildlife SOS started to appear online, made by the Wildlife Aid Foundation.
 Throughout Wildlife SOS, in addition to 'special' episodes filmed at wildlife centres on the world, the main focus of the series has been on the work of staff and volunteers at the WAF wildlife centre in Surrey.

+Wildlife SOS was produced by Wild Productions.
+Five million people watched the show in 2009.
+The show's final season aired from 7 April 2013 to 12 May 2013.
+To produce 6.5 hours of the show that aired in 1999, the producers spent a full year and filmed for 200 hours.

 Wildlife Aid

 In 1996, following a fire that destroyed one third of the hospital complex, Cowell found his organisation reliant on media attention for its continued survival.
 Cowell was approached by representatives of the newly formed Animal Planet channel to produce a television series chronicling the drama of life in the wildlife rescue facility.
 The show experienced long-term success; it has been cited as "the longest-running animal rescue TV series" and continues to broadcast on Animal Planet, and various other channels owned by Discovery Communications.
 The TV series originally had 30-minute episodes but in 2012, this changed to a 60-minute format.
 The newest (2014) series of Wildlife SOS comprises shorter episodes available on-line on The WildlifeAidTV channel on YouTube.